 Start the seeds indoors in the winter at the same time you start all of your other garden seeds.
 Canna lily seeds have a hard outer shell, so it’s best to nick them, and then soak the seeds before sowing.
 Canna lily seeds don’t store well, so it’s best to sow them within 6 months or so after you collect them.

 Canna lilies don’t have many issues with pests, but there are a few to watch out for.
 Japanese beetles are the biggest pest in my garden, and they love canna lilies.
 Slugs and snails can also be a problem for canna lilies.
 Pest control methods for these garden pests include hand picking the pests from the plant, and using diatomaceous earth to kill the pests.
 Soapy water and horticultural sprays like neem oil also work well as organic pest control methods.

-More posts about growing flower bulbs and plants
+More posts about growing flowers

 - Overwintering Dahlias: How To Store Dahlia Tubers

 - Overwintering Tender Flower Bulbs

 - Flower Garden Bulb and Perennial Designs For Amazing Spring Gardens

 Do you grow canna flower bulbs in your garden?
 Share your growing tips in the comments section below.